John Bruce (surgeon): Surgical career

 On return to Edinburgh he was appointed Surgeon to the Western General Hospital and in 1946 he was instrumental in founding the combined medical and surgical Gastrointestinal Unit in partnership with Dr Wilfred Card.
 The concept of combined patient care by physicians and surgeons was an innovative one at that time.
 Combined care was particularly applicable to two common gastrointestinal problems of the day, peptic ulcer and inflammatory bowel disease.
 His research interests also encompassed breast disease.

 In 1955 he was the driving force behind the founding of the Journal of the Royal College of Surgeons of Edinburgh a publication which he continued to edit until his death.

 He was appointed to the Regius Chair of Clinical Surgery at the University of Edinburgh in 1956, in succession to Sir James Learmonth.

 His original papers covered many aspects of surgical research and he co-authored A Manual of Surgical Anatomy with his surgical colleague James Ross and the anatomist Robert Walmsley.

 Honours

+In 1938 Bruce was elected a member of the Harveian Society of Edinburgh and served as one of its secretaries from 1950-1966.
+He served as President of the Society in 1967.
+In 1955, he was elected a member of the Aesculapian Club.